 “Don’t be scared of pastry,” Kelly Fields advises.
-Easy for her to say.
+Easy for them to say.
 Fields has been in the game for nearly twenty years, and has gone from preparing elaborate gingerbread houses at the Biltmore in Asheville to, most famously, pastry chef at John Besh’s Restaurant August in New Orleans.

-Ever since Fields made New Orleans home in 2002, she’s had a thing for the local strawberries, which can come on strong as early as December and hit stride by March.
+Ever since Fields made New Orleans home in 2002, they’ve had a thing for the local strawberries, which can come on strong as early as December and hit stride by March.
 They were once to Louisiana what oranges are to Florida or apples are to New York.
 In the 1930s, varieties like the Headliner and the Klondyke, whose deep-ruby fruit was so delicate the lightest touch would elicit a wave of scent, filled 23,000 acres of Louisiana soil.

 Though the state’s production has waned, strawberries are still big business in Tangipahoa and Livingston Parishes.
 Fields likes to turn them into a simple and homey pan of strawberries and dumplings: sweet biscuits baked atop a juicy mix of berries, sugar, and a little lemon zest.